luxfi/LPs/LPs/lp-1033-p-chain-state-rollup-to-c-chain-evm.md

 Smart contracts import `PChainAnchor` and call `verifyProof` to:

-- Check that a P-Chain staking balance or subnet activation is valid
+- Check that a P-Chain staking balance or chain activation is valid
 - Ensure a validator’s signature or slashing event occurred

 Proofs follow a standard Merkle Patricia inclusion proof format, using precompiled SHA3 and RLP decoding when needed.